seung-lab/cloud-volume/README.md

 Thank you to Jeremy Maitin-Shepard for creating [Neuroglancer](https://github.com/google/neuroglancer) and defining the Precomputed format.
 Thanks to Yann Leprince for providing a [pure Python codec](https://github.com/HumanBrainProject/neuroglancer-scripts) for the compressed_segmentation format.
+Thanks to Brian Matejek, Daniel Haehn, Fritz Lekschas, Michael Mitzenmacher, and Hanspeter Pfister for providing the [Compresso](https://github.com/VCG/compresso) algorithm and implementation.